Small deciduous tree with silvery foliage. Russian olive can reach 30 feet. Twigs have a terminal spine and are covered by small silvery scales.

 - Colorado State Parks.
 Best Management Practices Weed Profile: Russian olive.

 - Muzika, Rose-Marie and Jil M. Swearingen.
 Plant Conservation Alliance, Alien Plant Working Group.
-Least Wanted: Russian olive [exit DNR].
+Least Wanted: Russian olive.
 Last revised July 7, 2009.